 For the Naturalist:

 Hathorway’s gorgeously designed and sustainably made geometric earrings are naturally chic.
-These earrings are glamorous (“Hoàng Hậu”, in Vietnamese, translates to “Queen”!) yet down-to-earth.
-These dangling earrings have a bold, royal design but are made from natural, upcycled buffalo horn.
+These earrings are glamorous (“Hoàng Hậu” in Vietnamese translates to “Queen”!) yet down-to-earth.
+These dangling earrings have a bold, royal design and are made from natural, upcycled buffalo horn.

 This ethical jewelry brand produces their pieces in the U.S. and pays all of their makers fair wages.

-The gold and white ring can easily be worn with a chic dress for special occasions or can be slipped on to dress up a more casual outfit.
+The gold and white ring can easily be worn with a chic dress for special occasions or slipped on to dress up a more casual outfit.

-10. Hathorway Circular Drop Pendant Necklace — $68
+10. Hathorway Saigon Horn Pendant Necklace — $68

 For the Lover of Statement Pieces: